The B2B Inbound marketing definitive guide

 As a brief introduction, marketing automation consists of using software to automate marketing activities.
 This technology can provide a more customised experience to your leads, and also a more effective strategy.
 According to HubSpot, 50% of your leads are ready to buy.
 It’s essential not focusing only on generating leads and also invest time on nurturing those leads who are not prepared with Marketing automation.
+In addition, Nucleus Research confirms it increases companies’ efficiency by 20%.
 That’s why you need to combine both inbound marketing strategy with marketing automation.
 On the below, we explain some reasons:

 - · Engage with your leads: Depending on the stage your leads are located, you can create an email workflow with content that covers their needs.
 The marketing automation system will send an email automatically depending on the prospect’s action.